zdxdsw/WebQA_VLP/README.md

 ## News

+**Update (24 Apr, 2024)**:
+Just a heads-up that we're having issues with hosting large files on GoogleDrive so we will be moving x101fpn features to another server soon.
+Now you can still access those features via GoogleDrive.
+We'll update here as soon as the change actually happens.

 **Update (8 Apr, 2022)**:

 We are releasing all image features (stored in pickle files) pre-extracted by x101fpn!
 Given the sheer size (500GB) and the bandwidth limits of google drive, we have setup [this request form](https://forms.gle/5oR7PxXYJH1qF7ZT8) to grant access to individual users instead of making the files publicly accessible.
 Upon approval, you will get a link that expires in **90 days**.
 To request for extension, please submit the form again or contact the authors.
 Thanks!